Kelly Ripa And Mark Consuelos Look Lovingly Into Each Other’s Eyes At ‘Vanity Fair’ Oscars Party

 Love is in the air for Kelly Ripa and her hunky husband, Mark Consuelos.

-Like many other Hollywood A-listers, Ripa and Consuelos were invited to the Oscars even though they were not nominated for any awards.
+Like many other Hollywood A-listers, Ripa and Consuelos were invited to the Oscars, even though they were not nominated for any awards.
 Upon entrance to the star-studded event, celebrities are photographed on the red carpet as part of tradition.
-Of course, Ripa and Consuelos posed together for a photo op and looked totally in love in the process.
+Of course, Ripa and Consuelos posed together for a photo op — and looked totally in love in the process.

-Ripa posted a photo of herself and husband Mark in front of a white Oscars display while standing on the infamous red carpet.
-The TV personality looks stunning in a grey metallic gown with black flowers all over it while Mark looks incredibly dapper in a black tuxedo.
-The Live With Kelly and Ryan host wears her long, blonde locks down and curled along with a pair of dangly earrings.
+Ripa posted a photo of herself and husband Mark to Instagram, one which shows them standing in front of a white Oscars display while posing on the infamous red carpet.
+The TV personality looks stunning in a grey metallic gown with black flowers all over it, while Mark looks incredibly dapper in a black tuxedo.
+The Live With Kelly and Ryan host wears her long blonde locks down and curly.
+She accessorizes with a pair of dangly earrings.

-In the image, Ripa looks lovingly into her husband’s eyes and the Riverdale star looks just as smitten with his wife as she does with him and he also rocks a huge smile on his face and looks into her eyes.
-Per usual, Consuelos has his dark locks slicked back and looks as handsome as can be.
+In the image, Ripa looks lovingly into her husband’s eyes.
+The Riverdale star looks just as smitten with his wife as she does with him, and he also rocks a huge smile on his face as he gazes into her eyes.
+Per usual, Consuelos has his dark locks slicked back, and looks as handsome as can be.

-So far, the photo has earned the talk show host a ton of attention with over 20,000 likes in addition to 200 plus comments and growing by the second.
-Some followers commented on the post to gush over how beautiful the couple looks while countless others said they could feel the love between the two.
+So far, the photo has earned the talk show host a ton of attention, attracting over 20,000 likes in addition to 200-plus comments.
+Some followers commented on the post to gush over how beautiful the couple looks, while countless others said they could feel the love between the two.

 “You guys look perfect!!!!
 Your dress is stunning on you,” one follower commented.

 “I have been following the two of you since ALL MY CHILDREN!
 You are such a beautiful and amazing couple.
 Congratulations!
-Love the dress.”
+Love the dress,” a second fan wrote.

 “You guys are so gorgeous,” another gushed.

-And their attendance at the Oscars is not the only thing that the famous couple have celebrated over the course of the past few days.
-As the Inquisitr shared last week, Kelly and Mark both took to their Instagram accounts to wish their youngest son, Joaquin Consuelos, a happy 16th birthday.
+Their attendance at the Oscars is not the only thing that the famous couple have celebrated over the course of the past few days.
+As The Inquisitr shared last week, Kelly and Mark both took to their Instagram accounts to wish their youngest son, Joaquin Consuelos, a happy 16th birthday.

-Mark also joined in on the fun and posted his own series of photos of his son along with a short but sweet caption to go with it.
+Mark also joined in on the fun, and posted his own series of photos of his son.
+He added a short but sweet caption to go with it.

 “Happy Birthday baller… We love you…”